Do I Need a Video Inspection for My Seattle Sewer Line Repair?

-Seattle homeowners are responsible for sewer repair for the entire length of the side sewer to wear it joins the main sewer line beyond their property line.
+Seattle homeowners are responsible for sewer repair for the entire length of the side sewer to where it joins the main sewer line beyond their property line.
 Repairs to side sewers are guaranteed to be costly, but the quickest, least expensive, and safest way to determine what repairs (if any) are needed in Seattle is with a video sewer inspection.

 Do You Need a Video Sewer Inspection?

 Short answer: probably.
 But it also depends significantly on the age of your house and the neighborhood.
-If your house and neighborhood were both constructed in the last 20 years, it isn’t time for a video sewer inspection until that 20 year mark rolls around.
+If your house and neighborhood were both constructed in the last 20 years, it isn’t time for a video sewer inspection until that 20-year mark rolls around.
 However, if you’ve experienced sewage backup or drainage issues or have noticed a sewage leak on or near your property, you should schedule a video sewer inspection ASAP.

-After that 20 year mark we mentioned above, it’s best to have a video sewer inspection in Seattle at least every two years.
+After that 20-year mark we mentioned above, it’s best to have a video sewer inspection in Seattle at least every two years.
 However, if your inspection reveals poor soil stability or particularly invasive roots, it may be wise to schedule more regular inspections.

 The Benefits of Video Sewer Inspection

-Traditional, outdated inspection requires invasive, costly and time-consuming trenching: the entire length of sewer pipe is dug up and daylighted.
+Traditional, outdated inspection requires invasive, costly, and time-consuming trenching: the entire length of sewer pipe is dug up and daylighted.
 Video sewer inspection, on the other had, uses a small, non-invasive camera to inspect sewer lines from the inside.
 Video sewer inspection also allows property owners to quickly and easily watch the inspection and understand the issue at hand.
 We tend to think any opportunity you have to avoid digging up your sidewalk, patio, garden, or lawn should be taken!